Jure13/Quiz/README.md

 while the user can, after registration, play the game and save their result(s).

-Firebase was used as a database.
+Firebase is used as a database.